LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 # Cosmic Cakes

 Cosmic Cakes is a business that specializes in the production and sale of cakes and other baked goods.
 The main purpose of the business is to create and provide a variety of delicious and aesthetically pleasing baked products.
+Cosmic Cakes engages in the art and business of baking and selling cakes, catering to a wide range of customer preferences and special occasions.
+The success of a cake shop often depends on its ability to balance creativity, quality, and customer satisfaction.
 Here are some key activities and aspects associated with what a Cosmic Cakes typically does:

 **Baking Cakes:**